-Here you’ll find bibliographies for graduate students and early-career scholars on a wealth of topics, including Southern studies, post-Southernism, postcolonialism, and race studies, and gender studies.
+Here you’ll find bibliographies for graduate students and early-career scholars on a wealth of topics intersecting with or relevant to southern studies.